Strong closing property of contact forms and action selecting functors: Introduction

 \begin{rem} \cite{Fish_Hofer} suggests another possible way to prove a $C^\infty$ closing property for Hamiltonian dynamics in higher dimensions.
 Namely, it is conjectured (\cite{Fish_Hofer} Conjecture 1.12) that, for any integer $n \ge 2$, the $2n$-dimensional symplectic vector space satisfies a $C^\infty$ closing property in the sense of \cite{Fish_Hofer} Definition 1.11.
 In \cite{Fish_Hofer} Section 1.4, an idea to attack this conjecture via the theory of feral curves is also discussed. \end{rem}

 This paper is organized as follows.
 In Section 2, we introduce a notion of contact action selector, and recall the perturbation argument in \cite{Irie_dense}.
 In Section 3, we introduce a notion of action selecting functor as a symmetric (strong) monoidal functor from a category of manifolds with contact forms to a category of filtered vector spaces, requiring certain conditions.
 We also explain two examples of action selecting functors defined from ECH and (full) contact homology.
 In Section 4, we state and prove Theorem \ref{mainthm} using the notion of action selecting functor.
 In Section 5, we state Conjecture \ref{conj_ellipse} and very briefly discuss a recently proposed proof \cite{CDPT} of this conjecture.
+In Appendix A, we prove Lemma \ref{lem_filtered_chain_complex}.
+The proof given in the appendix is a straightforward generalization of the argument in \cite{Hutchings_quantitative} Section 5 in a purely algebraic setting.

-{\bf Acknowledgement.} I thank Suguru Ishikawa for helpful conversations.
-I also thank Helmut Hofer for informing me of \cite{Fish_Hofer}, and Julian Chaidez for answering my questions on \cite{CDPT}.
+{\bf Acknowledgement.} I thank Suguru Ishikawa for helpful conversations, Helmut Hofer for informing me of \cite{Fish_Hofer}, and Julian Chaidez for answering my questions on \cite{CDPT}.
+I also thank the referee for comments which helped me improve the readability of this paper.
 This research is supported by JSPS KAKENHI Grant Number 18K13407 and 19H00636.